Netflix says 'Please make sure that your device has network connectivity (-3).'

 4. Try Netflix again.

-The steps to clear an app's data may be different for your device.
-For help, check the manual that came with your device or contact the company that made it.
+Note: The exact steps may be different for your device.
+Check your device manual or contact the company that made it for the most up-to-date instructions.

-If you're on your Android phone or tablet, open the Netflix page in the Play Store, tap Uninstall, then tap Install.
+1. From your Android phone or tablet, open the Netflix page in the Play Store.

 • Move your router and your device closer to each other.
 If possible, put them in the same room.